Woodland Soccer Club

 • Schedule: Game schedules typically come out in late August or early September, with most games beginning the weekend after Labor Day; U6–U9 games are on Saturdays, and U10 and above play on Saturdays or Sundays.

-At U10 and older age groups, each team is limited to three “select” players under Seattle Youth Soccer Association rules, and players who play on “Premier” league teams are not eligible for recreational play, while Seattle allows players on “select” teams to participate in its recreational league within those limits.
-All players must wear shinguards, and soccer cleats are recommended but not required.
-Woodland Soccer Club operates a Shoe Library at 5553 Wallingford Avenue N where families can obtain cleats and shinguards and are asked to leave any too-small gear for others.
-All players U8 and above need to order uniform shirts from the Woodland Soccer Club Uniform Shop, which typically ship within two weeks, and uniforms for U6 and U7 players are distributed at the field before the first game.
+All players are required to wear shinguards, and soccer cleats are recommended but not required.
+Woodland Soccer Club operates a Shoe Library at 5553 Wallingford Avenue N for cleats and shinguards, which asks for deposits to operate and encourages families to leave too-small cleats or shinguards for others.
+All players U8 and above need to order uniform shirts, and uniforms for U6 and U7 players are distributed at the field before the first game.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.